 - Place a 1- 1 ½ inch layer in the bottom of the foil pan leaving at least a one inch gap on all sides.
 If using the cheese place both strips in the center of your loaf.
 Take the rest of the meat mixture and form a loaf around the cheese making sure to cover all the cheese so it does not leak out during the cook.

 - Cover generously with your Full Boar BBQ Campfire Rub.
 This will create an awesome bark during the cook.

 - Place your pan in the cooker and cook for 2 ½ hours

-- In the meantime mix the ketchup and grape jelly very well in a bowl
+- In the meantime grab your sauce and place in a bowl with a BBQ brush.

 - After 2 ½ hours of cooking remove loaf from the smoker.
-Heavily glaze the entire thing with ketchup and jelly mixture.
+Heavily glaze the entire thing with the BBQ sauce.